Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 Some guests see Wellspring as their Starbucks.
 Others believe it is more magical than Disneyland.

-The garage door windows of the former firehouse in Sacramento’s Oak Park neighborhood feature seasonal décor.
+The garage door windows of the former Oak Park firehouse feature seasonal décor.
 Quilts hang like canopies over the Children’s Corner.
 The Center has the air of an old woman’s house, furnished with the familial comfort of love spread across generations.

 All women and their children are welcome here.
 Some live in cars.
 Others are senior citizens living isolated in their homes.

-Families have grown up with Wellspring and some guests have been regulars here since it opened nearly three decades ago.
-They bring celebrations to the Center.
+Families have grown up with Wellspring and some guests have been regulars here since it opened over three decades ago.
+They bring celebrations to the center.
 Homemade tamales, posole, banana pudding, gorditas, egg rolls, Spanish rice and fried chicken are lovingly shared table to table with guests and staff.

 “You will often ask people, ‘Why do you keep coming here for so many years?’” said Sister Judy Illig IBVM , Wellspring’s Executive Director from 2003-2017.
 “The common answer is ‘You are my family.’”